-Pagination is used to organise and divide large amounts of content on separate pages.
+Pagination is used to organize and divide large amounts of content on separate pages.
 It also allows users to control the visible amount of data on each page through an action menu.

 Anatomy